andreanlay/secant-muller-comparison/README.md

 # Secant - Muller Method Comparison
-A PyQt5 app to compare the performance of Secant and Muller Method with custom iteration error tolerance and maximum iteration before termination
+A PyQt5 app to compare the performance of Secant and Muller Method with custom iteration error tolerance and maximum iteration before termination.
+This app also handle complex number in Muller Method.

 # Setup and Installation